 Getting a good policy, set up the way I just described, is how you start a private bank.

 No, PFB is not a private bank by any stretch of the imagination.
 In this article I use the “bank” terminology for the benefit of the reader who is looking for information about “private banking” and is used to seeing or hearing the “banking” vernacular already.

 For what it’s worth, the banking vernacular is rooted in the Infinite Banking Concept which was first written about by R. Nelson Nash.
 In his book Becoming Your Own Banker, Mr. Nash described how you can use whole life insurance to effectively create your own monetary system.
 Since you are the one in control of the money you lend and the money you borrow, you can in a sense, become your own banker.

 Since the spread of the Infinite Banking Concept other strategies have popped up that are based on the same root idea with some variations.
-Private Family Banking (PFB) is one of them, with another one being: Bank on Yourself.
+A Private/Personal or Family Banking system (PFB) is one of them, with another one being: Bank on Yourself.
 That’s how the term “bank” and “banking” got involved in the equation.